glyph/Fritter/README.md

 for the current frame of an animation.

-The 'fritter' package provides a few tools to make that easier, particularly the 'repeating' module.
+The 'fritter' package provides a few tools to make that easier, particularly the 'recur' module.
 Inspired by Twisted's "LoopingCall.withCount" which does something similar, it is a much simpler and more decoupled implementation.

 The 'scheduler' core is quite a lot like the built-in 'sched' module, with a few key differences: